roman-milk/roman-milk.github.io/first-kiss.md

  'Mmmm, that's nice,' she whispered.

  She felt him flicking his tongue over a nipple, that had been sucked into his mouth.
 His fingers were lightly stroking her thighs.
 He'd told her to order a pizza, rather than cook.
 It meant she could lay on the kitchen floor letting him tease her, instead of cooking.
 He was good at it, and she was learning to love it.
 She was hooked, and knew it, but didn't care anymore.
-Report_Story #1